 Polish Marco Polo

-The year of 2019 is the year of commoration of the 360th anniversary of the death of the "Polish Marco Polo", Father Michał Boym, an outstanding Polish 17th century scientist, discoverer, jesuit and missionary of Catholic faith in China.
+An ongoing long-term project begun in 2019, on the 360th anniversary of the death of the "Polish Marco Polo", Father Michał Boym, an outstanding Polish 17th century scientist, discoverer, Jesuit and missionary of Catholic faith in China.
 We intend the commemoration be a part of the official celebration of the 100th anniversary of Poland`s regaining independence.
 The project includes: publication of relevant books on Father Boym, street exhibits, academic conferences.
-This project is executed in collaboration with Sinicum and SECA associations and it received the patronage of the Commission for Missions of the Polish Episcopate and of the Polish Ministry of Culture and National Heritage.
+This project is in partnership with Sinicum and SECA associations, as well as "Michael Boym" Foundation for Cultural Exchange.
+In 2019, it received the patronage of the Commission for Missions of the Polish Episcopate and of the Polish Ministry of Culture and National Heritage.

 Link to the website of the project: www.michalboym.pl